-Save this guide for your next visit to Japan or an authentic Japanese resto.
+Save this guide for your next visit to Japan or a Japanese sushi restaurant.

-It may sound pretentious to want to eat sushi like a pro, but wanting to do things the right way especially when most of the dishes are artfully prepared for you won’t hurt.
-Plus, the knowledge may come in handy especially when you’re looking to dine at a fancy Japanese restaurant, or head east for a truly authentic experience (see also: Japan travel tips).
+It may sound pretentious to want to eat sushi like a pro, but wanting to do things the right way especially when most of the dishes are artfully prepared for you is also part of the culinary experience.
+Imagine eating your xiaolongbao with a fork - you get the idea.
+Here are some of the things to take note before you head for your next sushi feast.

 Wasabi and soy

 Hands up if you’re guilty of mixing your wasabi with the soy sauce the minute you take your seat.
-Here’s news: while it is commonly accepted to mix wasabi with the soy sauce these days, the proper technique is to place a small amount of wasabi on the sushi before eating.
+While it is commonly accepted to mix wasabi with the soy sauce these days, the proper technique is to dab a small amount of wasabi on one side of your sushi and a little of the soy sauce on the other side of your sushi for a proper balance.

 If you’re dining in front of the chef, it’s rude to bite the sushi into two as it’s meant to be eaten in one bite.
-If you think you can’t manage, ask the chef to make it in smaller portions.
+If you think you can’t manage, ask the chef to prepare your sushi in smaller portions.

 Number your fish

-There is a way to eat the different types of fish on the sushi, apparently, in order to maximise the flavour.
+There is a way to eat the different types of fish on the sushi in order to maximise the flavour.
 Start with a white fish, and work your way to the fattiest cut.
-Save the egg and crab meats for later after the fish.
+Save the egg, crab meat, or tofu sushi for after the fish.

 Don’t eat the ginger with your sushi